Not All Requirements Prioritization Criteria Are Equal at All Times: A Quantitative Analysis: Study design

 \textbf{State Elicited:} Each feature that has been through a pre-feasibility phase, and being prioritized (i.e., a decision is made to include the feature for the next step) reach the state Elicited.

 \textbf{State Prioritized:} At regular intervals, features with the state of Elicited are being reviewed in a feasibility review for possible inclusion into the product.
-After the feasibility review, a decision (i.e., requirements prioritization) is made.
+After the feasibility review, a decision (i.e., RP) is made.
 Features that are prioritized to be included get the state Prioritized.

 \textbf{State Planned:} Features that have the state Prioritized are being reviewed in an analysis review.
 In the analysis review, each feature is analyzed based on, e.g., scope, adding details to the feature, estimations, and a more elaborate specification of the feature is created.
 After the analysis, the features are prioritized (i.e., a decision is made) to be included in the product or not.
 All features that are prioritized to be included in the product get the state Planned.
 These features are input for the design, coding, and iteration\slash sprint planning.
 Finally, these features are added to the product backlog.